NNeuralDynamics/eCLIP-ENCODE-GRCH38/README.md

 BED (.bed): Genomic coordinates of peaks (binding sites)

 ## Data Pre processing
+Convert the bed files into positive and negative sets where the positive set contains high-scoring regions.
+The negative set has similar regions but shifted away, which can be used as a control.
+Script for it is it bash scripts folder

 1. Extract Sequences from BED File

 Extract sequences from the reference genome using BEDTools: